WesternSydneyUniversity/cdms-comp3036-fsd-assignment-blog-with-solution/README.md

 - [ ] Under the image input is an image preview.
 - [ ] User can click on the "Save" button that displays an error ui if one of the fields is not specified or valid.

+### BONUS

+If you are up for a challenge, also complete these requirements:

+- [ ] Both client and admin have the same look
+- [ ] In admin you can also filter by category, date and tags and this is preserved in url

+> This will require to share the UI through @repo/ui package

 ## 👾 Requirements: Assignment 2.3

 ### BACKEND / CLIENT